LinHungShi/GCNetwork/README.md

 ### Two ways to download Driving dataset:
     1. create subdirectories sceneflow/driving in data, download and tar driving_final pass and driving_disparity from <here>.

-    2. You can also run the command “sh download.sh”, which will create subdirectories and download datasets.
+    2. You can also issue command “sh download.sh”, which will create subdirectories and download datasets.

 #### Train the model by running:
     python train.py

 #### (Optional) Specify the pretrained weight by
-    1. set it in train_params.pywhile
+    1. set it in train_params.py
     2. python train.py -wpath <path to the pretrained weight>

 #### To enable training with Monkaa dataset, uncomment the relevant snippet in train.py.